-There are a few real world examples that social proof can help in business applications.
+There are many real world examples that social proof can help in business applications.
 Theatres sometimes have planted audience members.
 The “plants” are given directions when to clap or to give a standing ovation.
 The general audience usually follows the planted audience members’ lead as a sign of performance quality.
 Social proof is also very common in social media.
 A user of a social network is perceived to be more trustworthy and reputable when they have millions of followers than a user who only has a few.
 In business social proof is used extensively in the marketing and sales of products to consumers.

 You can see how social proof can easily affect a great number of people.
 How can you harness this phenomenon for your own business?
 Nowadays, the medium for social proof would be the internet/social media.
 It has such an incredible reach and a diverse audience.
 Why not try some of these effective social proof strategies:

 Testimonials: due to the objectivity of testimonials, someone not involved with your company does the talking.
 This makes it seem so much more credible.
 Learn more about the power of testimonials at http://www.onhold.on.ca/the-power-of-testimonials/.

 Ratings and Reviews: ratings use a scoring system, most commonly a 5-star rating system.
 It’s a quick way for us to see how good a product or service is based on how many people have rated and reviewed it.

 Media Logos: fall into the “as seen in” media showcase.
 When well-known news media outlets feature, review or mention your products, make sure you get their logos to display on your website.